scottdonaldau/dotfiles/README.markdown

 ### Acknowledgements

-Thanks to [Ryan Bates]( http://github.com/ryanb/dotfiles) for the Rakefile code and [James Sadler](http://github.com/freshtonic/dotfiles) for the pathogen and bundle ideas.
+Thanks to [Ryan Bates]( http://github.com/ryanb/dotfiles) for the Rakefile code, [James Sadler](http://github.com/freshtonic/dotfiles) for the pathogen and bundle ideas, [Zach Holman](https://github.com/holman/dotfiles.git) and many others for their brilliant ideas :)